Why Make Dolls

 Here is what people say about Barb:

 “I can trace the beginning of my own career as an artist back to the day I spent with Barb in 1994, where her intuition and creativity helped me see all the possibilities within me.”

-“If you have the opportunity, read through her site, she is a wealth of information and a kind, generous soul, who really helped me learn and love more about ME. ”
+“If you have the opportunity, read her site, she is a wealth of information and a kind, generous soul, who really helped me learn and love more about ME. ”

 “Barb is a creative genius who goes out of her way to produce innovative, quality products.
-I cannot say enough for her skills and her work ethic!
+I cannot say enough about her skills and her work ethic!
 Her skills have helped countless people around the world.”

 Lisa F., Australia

 “Barb is a fabulous teacher who loves to share her many years of experience making whimsical and soulful “dolls”.
 Her doll sculpting process is a form of creative expression that engages the psyche and brings healing and insight.”